-By: Whitney Hopler, Communications Coordinator
+By: Whitney Hopler, Communications Director

 At Mason, we study and work in a highly diverse variety of subjects.
 But one important value that unites us is the pursuit of well-being.
 Healthy Campus Week – Monday, September 25 through Sunday, October 1 – offers many opportunities to develop greater well-being together.

 “I hope folks look at Healthy Campus Week as an opportunity for reflection on what they want their new normal to look like so they can live happier, healthier lives,” said Wendi Carroll, Life/Work Connections Specialist, Human Resources/Payroll.
 “We all face challenges that cause us to become stressed out and engage in behaviors/thoughts that are self-defeating.
 This week is a chance to shake things up a bit and ask ourselves what we want to change in our lives.”

 Healthy Campus Week inspires Carroll by reminding her of the many options she has to invest in her well-being.
 “My workout routine always suffers when there are transitions.
 This time of year, with three kids in school, working full-time and all the after school sports and activities, I am much more susceptible to skipping my morning runs or replacing my mediation time with for more sleep.
 So for me, HCW is a reminder for me to make ‘me’ a priority.
 It’s like giving myself permission to put myself first.
 I might not have a lot of flexibility, but I always have options.”

 Beth Baroody, Reward and Recognition Coordinator, Human Resources/Payroll, especially enjoys a Healthy Campus Week event that focuses on nutritious food.
 “I love the Healthy Cooking demonstrations – they’re really fun but provide a lot of practical information.
 They remind you that cooking healthy is possible, even for busy professionals.
 The best part is that you often get to sample the food and it’s always delicious.”